 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 MacTaggart has been spelled MacTaggart, MacTagart, MacIntaggart, MacTuggart, MacToggart and many more.

-First found in Ross-shire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.
+First found in Ross-shire (Gaelic: Siorrachd Rois) a former county, now part of the Council Areas of Highland and Western Isles in Northern Scotland, which emerged from the Gaelic lordship of the Earl of Ross, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our MacTaggart research.
 Another 160 words(11 lines of text) covering the year 1215 is included under the topic Early MacTaggart History in all our PDF Extended History products.

 More information is included under the topic Early MacTaggart Notables in all our PDF Extended History products.

 The expense of the crossing to the North American colonies seemed small beside the difficulties of remaining in Scotland.
 It was a long and hard trip, but at its end lay the reward of freedom.
 Some Scots remained faithful to England and called themselves United Empire Loyalists, while others fought in the American War of Independence.
 Much of this lost Scottish heritage has been recovered in the last century through Clan societies and other patriotic Scottish organizations.
 A search of immigration and passenger lists revealed many important, early immigrants to North America bearing the name of MacTaggart:

 MacTaggart Settlers in the United States in the 20th Century